Saheb Bibi Golam (film): Soundtrack

+The lyrics was written by Pranob Roy.

 Reception

 The film regarded as one of the greatest Bengali film ever made.
 Generally film become superhit.
 Uttam Kumar performance as Bhootnath was great acclaim by the critics.
 Famous actor Biswajeet Chatterjee inspired to his performance when he played Bhootnath role in Drama at Rangamancha theater.
 This film is considered as one of the best film ever made.

 Remakes

 In 1962 the film was remade in Hindi as Sahib Biwi Aur Gulam by Guru Dutt (Producer and director) and he also played Bhootnath role while Meena Kumari and Waheeda Rehman also starred as Chhoti Bahu and Jabba role.
 It's remade again in Bengali in 2016 in same title starring Swastika Mukherjee, Anjan Dutta and Ritwik Chakraborty.